yamin-shihab/study-notes/grade_7/english_language_arts.md

 * To show possession by a plural owner, an apostrophe is added to the owner. *(The dogs' tails were wagging.)*
 * If the owner is an irregular plural noun *(children, teeth, men)*, add an "'s" to the owner. *(The women's bathroom was much cleaner.)*
 * So apostrophes are never used to indicate a plural alone.
+* "Was" means "to be" for singular past. *(I was suspicious.)*
+* "Were" means "to be" for plural past. *(We were eating the stew.)*
+* "Is" means "to be" for singular present. *(He is weird.)*
+* "Are" means "to be" for plural present. *(They are looking at me.)*
+* When dealing with a singular, "s" is added to the end of the verb. *(He swims in the water.)*
+* When dealing with a plural, nothing is added to the end of the verb. *(They swim in the water.)*
+* "Every/each/everyone/everybody/anyone/anybody/someone/somebody" is singular. *(Each of the apples is tasty.)*
+* "All/some/none" plus a singular noun requires a singular verb.
+Plus a plural noun, and it's a plural verb. *(Some cakes are pink.
+All cake is pink.)*
+* Percents/parts/fractions plus a singular noun requires a singular verb.
+Plus a plural noun requires a plural verb. *(Eighty percent of the people have jobs.
+Most of the group is from here.)*
+* "Either of/neither of" requires a singular verb. *(Neither of the people liked the movie.)*
+* Money/time deals requires a singular verb. *(A thousand dollars is the highest amount we can give you.
+Five years ought to be enough time.)*